Winifred Carney: Left-wing republican

-Supported by her friends Marie Johnson and Alice Milligan, in the December 1918 United Kingdom general election Carney stood for Sinn Féin in Belfast Victoria—with Markievicz in Dublin, one of only two women nominated by the republican party.
-Her manifesto,' secretly written by Cathal O'Shannon (self-styled "Irish Bolshevik"), was headed by Connolly's strapline from The Workers' Republic: "The great only appear great because we are on our knees.
+Supported by her friends Marie Johnson and Alice Milligan, in the December 1918 United Kingdom general election Carney stood for Sinn Féin in Belfast Victoria.
+With Markievicz in Dublin, she was one of only two women nominated by the republican party.
+Her manifesto,' secretly written by a self-styled "Irish Bolshevik", Cathal O'Shannon, was headed by Connolly's strapline from The Workers' Republic: "The great only appear great because we are on our knees.
 LET US RISE!."
-It declared her resolve to fight conscription (although with just-concluded German armistice, the danger of this was passing) and partition "with the same weapons, and same spirit and determination with which I fought, and am ready to fight again, for the Republic"' Contending with labour rivals in a largely Protestant constituency, and derided by the Irish News as the candidate of "Sinn Féin feminists", Carney polled just 395 votes.
+It declared her resolve to fight conscription (although with the just-concluded German armistice, the danger of this was passing) and partition "with the same weapons, and same spirit and determination with which I fought, and am ready to fight again, for the Republic"' Contending with labour rivals in a largely Protestant constituency, and derided by the Irish News as the candidate of "Sinn Féin feminists", Carney polled just 395 votes.
 The candidate for the Belfast Labour Party (BLP) (the majority of whom favoured, as the alternative to partition, all-Ireland home rule)' took 3,469; the victorious Labour Unionist 9,309.'

 Carney continued to work for the ITGWU while retaining the confidence of the Irish Republican Army leadership in the north.
 She was secretary of the Irish Republican Prisoners’ Dependents Fund 1920-22, and in her home at 2A Carlisle Circus sheltered republicans such as Markievicz and Austin Stack In July 1922, her house was raided by the police.
 Among the "seditious papers" seized was correspondence with Michael Collins and other leading republicans, a membership card for the Socialist Party of Ireland, and a collection of political pamphlets.
-These included The Significance of Sinn Féin, Jack White's argument that the republic would not be achieved without a socialist appeal to labour; The Bolshevik Revolution, its Rise and Meaning (1919) by Maxim Litvinov, the future Soviet foreign minister who had been in Belfast exile; and The Dictatorship of the Proletariat (1918) in which the German Marxist, Karl Kautsky, takes issue with Communist party dictatorship.'
+These included The Significance of Sinn Féin, Jack White's argument that the republic would not be achieved without a socialist appeal to labour; The Bolshevik Revolution, its Rise and Meaning (1919) by Maxim Litvinov, the future Soviet foreign minister who until the Russian Revolution had been in Belfast exile; and The Dictatorship of the Proletariat (1918) in which the German Marxist, Karl Kautsky, takes issue with Communist party dictatorship.'